-Accutane.
-It’s been used as a treatment for severe acne for the better part of thirty years, but certainly not without controversy.
-In my thirty-year career as an esthetician, I’ve seen so many clients with severe acne and I’ve also personally dealt with adult cystic acne myself.
-So believe me when I say that I understand the desperation that can come with trying to achieve clear skin.
-If you’re reading this post, you’re probably someone who has tried pretty much everything to lessen breakouts, and while you may have succeeded a little, you’re looking for a way to banish acne for good.
-In this post, I’ll share my experiences with Accutane as well as my personal opinion on whether or not it’s a treatment that you should consult with your doctor about.
+Updated 2/18/21.
+In my 30-year career as an esthetician, I’ve seen so many clients with severe acne.
+I’ve also personally dealt with adult cystic acne, so believe me when I say that I understand the desperation that can come with trying to achieve clear skin.
+If you’re reading this post, you’re probably someone who has tried pretty much everything to lessen breakouts, and while you may had some success, you’re looking for a way to banish acne for good.
+In this post, I’ll share my experiences with Accutane as well as my personal opinion on whether or not it’s something worth consulting with your doctor about.

 Let’s start with some facts.
-Accutane is actually one of the many brand names for Isotretinoin, a potent form of vitamin A. Other brand names include Amnesteem, Claravis, and Sotret.
-No one knows quite how or why Accutane is so effective, but we do know of four main ways it helps curb acne development:
+Accutane is actually one of the many brand names for Isotretinoin, which is a potent form of vitamin A. Other brand names include Amnesteem, Claravis, and Sotret.
+No one knows quite how or why Accutane is so effective, but we do recognize four ways it curbs acne development:

 - Reduces acne-causing bacteria.
 Since oil is a breeding ground for acne-causing bacteria, less oil means fewer opportunities for these bacteria to thrive.

 - Prevents clogged pores.
-Accutane helps regulate the rate of cell turnover in our skin, which keeps skin cells from getting stuck and clogging pores.
+Accutane regulates the rate of cell turnover in our skin, which keeps skin cells from getting stuck and clogging pores.

 - Reduces inflammation.
 Inflammation is one of the underlying causes of acne, and Accutane’s anti-inflammatory properties address this.

 It’s estimated that Accutane permanently clears acne after one round in about 85 percent of patients.
-This is definitely an impressive statistic, but taking Accutane doesn’t guarantee clear skin and remission is always a possibility.
-The most important thing when undergoing any acne treatment is to discuss with your doctor to help manage your expectations.
+This is definitely an impressive statistic.
+However, taking Accutane doesn’t guarantee clear skin, and remission is possible.
+The most important thing when undergoing any acne treatment is to discuss it with your doctor to manage expectations.
 Acne is a disease for which there is no known “cure.”
 I know this is hard to hear, but it’s the truth.
 There are certainly many things you can do to successfully control acne, but as I always tell my clients, it’s unrealistic to expect any one treatment to keep you from ever getting a pimple again (Accutane included).

 Who Should Consider Accutane?

-With that said, if you are truly struggling to manage severe acne, I definitely think Accutane is worth discussing with your doctor.
-So how do you know when it’s time to start having that conversation?
+With that being said, if you are truly struggling to manage severe acne, I definitely think Accutane is worth discussing with your doctor.
+How do you know when it’s time to start having that conversation?

-Consider which type of acne you’re dealing with.
-Not all acne is the same, so treatments will vary.
+First, consider what type of acne you’re dealing with.
+Not all acne is the same, so treatments will vary accordingly.
 Accutane is technically indicated for both inflammatory and non-inflammatory acne.
-But based on what I have personally seen and the feedback I’ve gotten from clients over the years, I believe Accutane is more effective for inflammatory acne, specifically pustular, cystic, and nodular acne.
+Based on what I have personally seen and the feedback I’ve gotten from clients over the years, I believe Accutane is more effective for inflammatory acne, specifically pustular, cystic, and nodular acne.
 In my experience, clients with inflammatory acne tend to get the best results from this drug.
 If your main concern is clogged pores and bumpy texture, I would probably recommend something else.

 Finally, be sure you’ve exhausted all other options.
 In general, I prefer to treat acne without prescriptions as much as possible.
 Why expose the skin to something harsh if it’s not necessary?
 Accutane is as harsh as it gets when it comes to acne treatments, so in my opinion, it should definitely be a last resort.
 Taking Accutane is also a big commitment.
 It requires regular blood work, a consistent home skincare routine to manage dryness, diligent sunscreen use, and monthly pregnancy tests for women.
 It’s certainly not a “quick fix.”